 This protein attracts cells that have CSF1 receptors on their surface, including white blood cells called macrophages.
 These cells clump together until they eventually form a tumor.

 TGCTs often start in people who are in their 30s and 40s.
 The diffuse type is more common in men.
-These tumors are extremely rare — only 11 out of every 1 million people in the United States are diagnosed each year.
+These tumors are extremely rare:

-Which specific symptoms you get depend on the type of TGCT you have.
-Some common symptoms of these tumors include:
+Which specific symptoms you get depends on the type of TGCT you have.
+Some common symptoms of these tumors

 - swelling or a lump in the joint